tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

   } Context;
 ~~~

-The `client_id` is an optional field that is required to be unique for each actor that knows the EPSK.
+Context.client_id is an optional field that is required to be unique for each actor that knows the EPSK.
 See section {{client-id-description}} for more details.

-`prior_contexts` is a list of prior security contexts, consisting of channel bindings and any associated keys.
+Context.prior_contexts is a list of prior security contexts, consisting of channel bindings and
+any associated keys.
 See section {{prior-contexts-description}} for more details.

 [[TODO: The length of ipskx MUST match that of the corresponding and supported ciphersuites.]]